scikit-fuzzy/scikit-fuzzy/README.md

 Documentation
 -------------

-The documentation of the library can be found here : http://pythonhosted.org/scikit-fuzzy
+The documentation of the library can be found here: https://scikit-fuzzy.github.io/scikit-fuzzy

 Online Discussion & Mailing List
 --------------------------------